What Is a Dialysis Technician?

-Dialysis technicians, often referred to as patient care technicians (PCTs), follow strict protocols to guarantee safe and effective outcomes for patients undergoing this four-hour procedure.
-Their most important tasks are to monitor and adjust fluid removal rate according to patient vital signs and to minimize the possibility of infection through proper equipment handling and sterilization.
+Dialysis technicians, also known as hemodialysis specialists, are medical professionals that operate dialysis machines, which are necessary for patients experiencing kidney failure.
+The dialysis technician job description includes following strict protocols to guarantee safe and effective outcomes for patients undergoing this four-hour procedure of dialysis.
+The most important tasks in the dialysis tech job description are to monitor and adjust fluid removal rate according to patient vital signs and to minimize the possibility of infection through proper equipment handling and sterilization.

 According to the National Institute of Health, nih.gov, the most common reason for dialysis is end-stage renal disease (ESRD), a condition when kidneys function at less than ten percent of normal, which is most commonly caused by diabetes.

 |Required Education||A high school diploma or equivalent, approved training program and clinical experience are usually required|

 |Job Duties||Setting up and maintaining the dialysis machine, monitoring and adjusting fluid removal rate in accordance with vital signs, caring for and educating patients on the procedure, communicating with doctors and nurses|

 |Median Salary (2020)*||$40,996 (dialysis technicians)|

 |Job Outlook (2019-2029)**||7% growth (all medical and clinical laboratory technicians)|